martinstige/codequiz/README.md

 It should be possible to add skills for a hero.
 Add an `input` field and a `button` just below the list of skills.
 When clicking the button, the skill should show up in the list of skills.

 Finally, Commit your changes and push back to GitHub.
+Create a pull request to me.